MryamGirmay/include_cleanup-vs-docs/docs/ide/adding-visual-studio-editor-support-for-other-languages.md

 ---
-title: Add editor support for other languages
+title: Add editor support for other languages!
 description: Learn about how the Visual Studio editor supports reading and navigating through different computer languages and how you can add support for other languages. ms.date: 11/04/2016 ms.topic: conceptual